Who is "Sherwood B. Nice?"

 For now, please just accept the following as true, because it is.

-I then went to one of the world's best law schools, thinking I would become an environmental lawyer.
+I then went to one of the world's best law schools, thinking (quite sincerely) that I would become an environmental lawyer.
 But, while there, I realized that most lawyers who claim to be environmental lawyers are actually polluter lawyers -- for the simple reason that polluters pay cash, while the environment doesn't.
 If you ever meet a lawyer at a reception, party, or whatever, who claims to be an environmental lawyer, ask him or her, "Oh, really?
 Who are your 10 biggest clients?
 Who actually pays for your services?"
-He or she most likely will dance, dodge, evade, and drift away (or leave in a huff) within the next minute or two, thinking you're a jerk for asking a question like that.
+He or she most likely will dodge and evade the question, and then drift away (or leave in a huff) within the next minute or two, thinking you're a jerk for asking a question like that.

 So, falling back on my science/engineering skills, I became a patent lawyer, instead.
-I don't sue people; instead, I only get patents, for inventors.
-Plus, I've done some inventing myself, and I own roughly a dozen patents, in several different fields.
+I didn't sue people; instead, I only obtained patents, for inventors, and tried to help them license their patents, create start-up companies, or otherwise turn their inventions into commercial successes, and available products that will actually help people, mostly in the biomedical field, and in environmental technology.
+I've also done some inventing myself, and I own roughly a dozen patents, in several different fields.

 That's all the personal information I choose to share, for now.
 I want to focus on the work, instead of having people focus on me.